Why should I register my pet?

 How many pets can I have?

-Pet owners may keep up to two dogs and two cats on a property without the need for a permit.
-To keep more than two cats or two dogs on any property you will need to apply for a Multiple pet permit.
+You can keep up to two dogs and two cats on a property without a permit.
+If you want to keep more, you will need to apply for a Multiple pet permit (PDF, 81KB).